UW-Hydro/VIC/docs/Development/git-workflow.md

 2. Model Admins have full access to specific repositories.
 They may push, pull, or make administrative changes to those repositories associated with their model.

-3. Developers have pull only access to any of the publically listed repositories under the UW-hydro name.
+3. Developers have pull only access to any of the publicly listed repositories under the UW-hydro name.
 If a developer would like a feature branch merged into the main repository, a pull request must be submitted and a Model Admin may merge it in.